secretstartups/handbook/workflow/index.html.md

 **Steps for participants**

 1. Suggest discussion topics by commenting on to the Retrospective planning and execution issue.
 1. Vote on discussion topics by adding a :thumbsup: reaction.
-Voting closes on `M+1, 3rd` (for release 16.6 and later, this is the **Wednesday, 13 days after the release date**).
+Voting closes on the **Wednesday, 13 days after the release date**.
-1. Once discussion topics are announced on `M+1, 4th` (for release 16.6 and later, this is the **Thursday, 14 days after the release date**), begin adding your comments to the [retro doc](https://docs.google.com/document/d/1nEkM_7Dj4bT21GJy0Ut3By76FZqCfLBmFQNVThmW2TY/edit).
+1. Once discussion topics are announced on the **Thursday, 14 days after the release date**, begin adding your comments to the [retro doc](https://docs.google.com/document/d/1nEkM_7Dj4bT21GJy0Ut3By76FZqCfLBmFQNVThmW2TY/edit).
 1. During the Retrospective Discussion, be prepared to verbalize any improvement tasks or commentary on the discussion topics.
 If you can't make the meeting and there is an item for you to verbalize, please ask someone else on your team to attend to do so.

 **Steps for the moderator**

 1. In the Retrospective planning and execution issue, create a thread asking participants to suggest and vote on topics.
-1. Voting ends at the close of business on `M+1, 3rd` (for release 16.6 and later, this is the **Wednesday, 13 days after the release date**).
+1. Voting ends at the close of business on the **Wednesday, 13 days after the release date**.
 Take note of which discussion topics have the most votes at this time.
 If there are not enough votes or if you deem the discussion topics as not relevant to the majority of participants, please choose other discussion topics.
 1. Announce the discussion topics alongside of the Retrospective Summary video in the Retrospective planning and execution issue, the #whats-happening-at-gitlab slack channel, and the [retro doc](https://docs.google.com/document/d/1nEkM_7Dj4bT21GJy0Ut3By76FZqCfLBmFQNVThmW2TY/edit)
 1. Ensure the Retrospective Discussion calendar invite is sent to participants by coordinating with the VP Development.
 1. Host the Retrospective Discussion and press livestream to YouTube.